Albert-learner/HandsOnMachineLearning2/Chapter1/README.md

-This chapter is about big picture about Machine Learning.
+This chapter is about big picture and concept about Machine Learning.